Paracanthopoma cangussu

-Paracanthopoma cangussu is a species of parasitic catfish found in Brazil and described in 2021.
+Paracanthopoma cangussu is a species of freshwater ray-finned fishes belonging to the family Trichomycteridae, the pencil and parasitic catfishes, and the subfamily Vandelliinae, the haematophagic catfishes.
+This catfish is found in Brazil and was described in 2021.

 Description

 The fish was classified noting differences from other congeners, including the number of odontodes (seven opercular).
 The number of dentary and premaxillary teeth combined is ten.

 Diet

 In common with the rest of its subfamily Vandelliinae, P. cangussu is hematophagous.
 However, several individuals used for the species description were found to have chironomid larvae in their guts.